Advice for Recommenders

-A strong letter of recommendation can make an important contribution to a candidate's chances for success.
-Below are a few guidelines for writing effective recommendation.
-Candidates might also provide specific details for writing recommendations from program websites.
+A strong letter of recommendation can make an important contribution to a student's chances for success.
+Below are a few guidelines for writing effective recommendations.
+Some program websites also provide specific details for writing recommendations.

-If you have any questions about preparing your letter, please feel free to contact Jennifer Lutton at email@example.com or 212.650.6726
+If you have any questions about preparing your letter, please feel free to contact Jennifer Lutton, National Scholarship Coordinator, at email@example.com or 212.650.6726

 Here are a few suggestions:

 - Review selection criteria for the scholarship.
-Applicants will provide details on the criteria.
-Knowing what the scholarship is looking for will help you understand how to present your candidate.
-For example, Truman looks for candidates committed to public service; Goldwater looks for candidates devoted to scientific research; Udall looks for students dedicated to environmental issues; Rhodes looks for all-around excellence at the highest levels.
+Applicants should provide you with these.
+Knowing what the scholarship is looking for will help you understand how to present the applicant.
+For example, Truman looks for students committed to public service; Goldwater seeks students devoted to scientific research; Udall looks for students dedicated to environmental issues; Rhodes looks for all-around excellence at the highest levels.

-- Describe any unusual or outstanding quality or ability you think makes the candidate well-qualified for the scholarship.
+- Describe any unusual or outstanding quality or ability you think makes the student well-qualified for the scholarship.
 All applicants have outstanding academic records and accomplishments.
 Highlight what makes your candidate different.
-Be specific about the candidate’s potential to succeed in graduate study and/or their chosen profession.
-Discuss how the candidate demonstrates exceptional critical abilities, originality, intellectual curiosity, capacity for leadership, and potential to be a change agent.
+Be specific about their potential to succeed in graduate study and/or their chosen profession.
+Discuss how the candidate demonstrates exceptional critical abilities, originality, intellectual curiosity, and capacity for leadership in their field.

 - Avoid repeating highlights from the candidate's resume.
-The most effective letters provide information and personal experiences and anecdotes that build on details and reveal qualities not evident in resumes.
+The most effective letters provide information, personal experiences, and anecdotes that build on details and reveal qualities not evident in resumes.

 - If for any reason you feel unable to write a strongly supportive letter, it is best for the candidate if you gently decline.